sibu105636/opm_forecasting/README.md

 The layers with encoder is the layer from the VAE, which looks back into the past data and gives feature extracted out of it.
 Dropouts are used instead of using traditional regularizers as which also acheives the goal of regularization and also it helps to generalize, a lot well, the distribution of the data.

+## Data Cleaning and Normalization
+ASDA OPM time series has a system generated spikes,i.e. Order Download by system, in the time window `00:00 - 06:30` in UK time zone, so this time window has been removed from the time series and furthermore there are instances where due to failures( system crash, payment failures , etc.) where the OPM trends unusually.
+Those instances were handled using removing the trend and then doing a linear interpolation with adding noise to replace the unusual instances.
+Further more the data is normalized to the range `[0-1]`.

+#### Input Data
+The input data to the encoder consists of last 28 days information for the given time.
+It has 2 features per 28 days.
+The features are normalized opm values and if the next day is holiday or not.
+Further more the opm values for each of last 28 days was subtracted from the normalized opm value at the last 28th day.This was done so as to avoid any exponential effects.
+The input/output data to the decoder is similar to that of encoder but the data consists of last/future 7 days data with subtraction offset being last 28th days' normalized opm value.

 ####  References
 Following references can be useful:
  * [Introduction to Forecasting in Machine Learning and Deep Learning](https://www.youtube.com/watch?v=bn8rVBuIcFg&t=598s)